eagely/voice-frontend-docs/topics/implementation.typ

 - Potentially some text inputs for things like base URL or language model selection

 === Radio Buttons
-Radio Buttons themself are fairly straightforward, they use a QML `Radio Button`, with the outer circle and the selection dot defined as `Rectangle` components with radii of `width / 2`
+Radio Buttons themselves are fairly straightforward, they use a QML `Radio Button`, with the outer circle and the selection dot defined as `Rectangle` components with radii of `width / 2`

 #block(breakable: false)[